-VIDEO_SURVEILLANCE and its regime of control... the banalization or popularization of global surveillance, or to put it another way, the DEMOCRATIZATION OF VOYEURISM on a planetary scale, has overexposed even our most private activities.
+VIDEO_SURVEILLANCE and its regime of control. . . the banalization or popularization of global surveillance, or to put it another way, the DEMOCRATIZATION OF VOYEURISM on a planetary scale, has overexposed even our most private activities.
 So doing, it has exposed us to a major iconic risk.
-In the best case, only marketing specialists can gauge the amplitude of this risk; in the worst, the military, investigators charged with tracking unlawful activities, political police, and automated systems for information collection (Virilio 2002, 109).
+In the best case, only marketing specialists can gauge the amplitude of this risk; in the worst, the military, investigators charged with tracking unlawful activities, political police, and automated systems for information collection (Virilio 2002: 109).

-...felt meaningless unless they were being observed and this was the reason they all observed and took snapshots and movies of each other, for fear of experiencing the meaninglessness of their existence... staggering along in mad hope to of somehow finding someone to be observed by somewhere....
-(Dürrenmatt 1988, 23).
+[They] felt meaningless unless they were being observed and this was the reason they all observed and took snapshots and movies of each other, for fear of experiencing the meaninglessness of their existence. . . staggering along in mad hope of somehow finding someone to be observed by somewhere. . .
+(Dürrenmatt 1988: 20).

-^{}We appreciate the advice and assistance of James Fung, Sharon and Corey Manders, Felix Tang, Betty Lo, Chris Aimone, Thomas Hirmer Angela Garabet, Yuka Kajihara, Adwait Kulkarni, Samir Parikh, Kathleen Pirrie Adams, Katherine Parrish, and Monica Prijatelj.
+We appreciate the advice and assistance of Kathleen Pirrie Adams, Chris Aimone, James Fung, Angela Garabet, Thomas Hirmer, Adwait Kulkarni, Betty Lo, Sharon and Corey Manders, Andrew Ng, Samir Parikh, Katherine Parrish, Monica Prijatelj, Uyen Quach, Rhonna Robbins-Sponaas, andFelix Tang.
 The performances described here were supported in part by the Canada Council for the Arts.